 Xelas serves a more subdued michelada—not loaded with a ton of Worcestershire sauce or Clamato, but still refreshing and delicious.
 And that rim!
-1846 1/2 E 1st St., Boyle Heights.
+1846 1/2 E. 1st St., Boyle Heights.

-The salt-rimmed michelada La Cita is in the running for the best and spiciest in L.A., even without Tajin on the rim.
+The salt-rimmed michelada at La Cita is in the running for the best and spiciest in L.A., even without Tajin on the rim.
 Order it with a cold Victoria.
 336 S. Hill St., downtown.

-You knew before you clicked on this that the micheladas from Dodger Stadium would be on this list.
+You knew before you clicked that the micheladas from Dodger Stadium would be on this list.
 We don’t care if they cost more than a game ticket (just kidding, we care a little), the micheladas here are worth it.
 But in case you didn’t already know, you can B.Y.O.M.C. (bring your own miche cup or mix) to the Dodger Stadium–save yourself $20.
-1000 Vin Scully Ave, Elysian Park.
+1000 Vin Scully Ave., Elysian Park.

 Stay on top of the latest in L.A. food and culture.
 Sign up for our newsletters today.